TheGeekOnSkates/iCadeOS/README.md

 #### Level 1 to-do's:

-##### "World 1-1": Graphics and input

-* **BOSS BATTLE:** Update my Assembly program to use multi-color mode, sprites, a redefined character or two and a different color or two

 ##### "World 1-2": Sound and speech

 * Learn ADSR and/or 8-bit noise and see if I can get those things working